The Evolution of Government Contracting: Insights from Kristin Fairman

 We’re talking about the magic behind the scenes, the devil found in the details, and finding joy and success in the government contracting process.

-Q: You’ve been in the gov-con world for over two decades and you still have so much passion for it!
+Q: You’ve been in the gov-con world for over two decades, and you still have so much passion for it!
 You’ve seen it from both the "Big Box" corporate side and now from the small business perspective here at CANA.
 What is the biggest shift you’ve noticed between those two worlds?

 A: It’s been a wonderful evolution!
 The biggest difference is definitely the structure of the expertise.
 In a large business, you have devoted departments for everything—a proposal shop, a contracts and subcontracts department that are separate, AP, AR, a team of business analysts, and insurance experts.

 In a small business, you don’t just call an expert; you become the expert!
 Each team member wears multiple hats.
-I love the all hands on deck mentality where you get to touch every part of the lifecycle.
+I love the all-hands-on-deck mentality where you get to touch every part of the lifecycle.
 It makes the wins feel that much more personal.

 Q: People often describe you as the positive force on a project.
 In a high-stakes environment with rigid federal guidelines, how does a positive attitude actually change the outcome of a contract?